sserbu13/obsidian-root/Projects/cv.md

 Becrypt
 Tested: Operational System, Web app, iOS app, Android app, network traffic manager, Bios Encryption software Achievements::
-- Implemented jira workflows that we presented
+- Implemented and presented jira workflows that were widely adopted by the engineering team
+- Took ownership over 2 projects as the sole QA, liaising with clients regularly to ensure expectations and targets are met.
+Both projects were delivered in the agreed upon timeframe with the clients being very happy with our

 Bango
 Tested: Payments & Identification services, Assets management system,